Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

    - If it is available link the Wikidata object for the element to the element and to the etymology object
      1. Search the Wikidata object for the element
      2. If it is available add it to the element through the `wikidata` tag (tools like https://osm.wikidata.link/ may help you in this process)
-     3. Add the "named after" property to the Wikidata object as shown above
+     3. Add the "named after" or "dedicated to" property to the Wikidata object as shown above

 ## How to contribute to Open Etymology Map